-Rabbi Dana Saroken has been a rabbi for the since 2004.
-She moved to Baltimore from New York and became the Assistant then the Associate and now…a Rabbi at Beth El.
+Rabbi Dana Saroken was ordained as a Rabbi in 2004.
+She moved to Baltimore from New York to become a Rabbi with Beth El Congregation in 2007.
 As she was tending to her traditional rabbinic responsibilities of pastoral caregiving, life cycle officiating, sermon delivering, and more, she was also dreaming up the Soul Center, which opened up the doors in November 2016.

 Rabbi Saroken grew up in Bedford Hills, NY.
 As a child, she loved traveling (she still does!) and studied abroad during high school in London and again in college at Israel’s Tel Aviv University.
 She headed to Tucson next to attend the Honor’s College at the University of Arizona (because who doesn’t love the mountains and the air and opportunities in Tucson?) and graduated Phi Bet Kappa and Summa Cum Laude in 1994.